Kaye Adams: Media career

 In late 2008, Adams narrated a six-part documentary series, The Merchant Navy, on STV.

 On 26 May 2009, Adams returned to STV, more than 20 years after her first appearance on the station, as a guest co-host on the lifestyle programme The Hour with Stephen Jardine.
 Adams presented four shows.
 In August of that year, Adams joined a long team of reporters on The One Show.

 Having reported on the Lockerbie bombing in 1988 for STV, Adams narrated a special documentary, The Lockerbie Bomber: Sent Home to Die for the Scottish television channel, which aired on 9 August 2010.
 The programme examined the Lockerbie bomber's conviction and the renewed controversy over the Scottish Government's decision to send him home to Libya on compassionate grounds a year earlier.

 Since 2011, she has guest presented Channel 5's LIVE with... programme.

-In 2013, Adams co-hosted the daytime chat show Sunday Scoop with Nadia Sawalha.
+In 2013, Adams co-hosted the ITV daytime chat show Sunday Scoop with Nadia Sawalha.

 Both Sawalha and Adams are represented by Nicola Ibison of Ibison Talent Group, who acts as both their agent and management.
 Adams and Sawalha released a cookery book in 2018 called Nadia & Kaye: Disaster Chef.

-In March 2010, Adams joined BBC Radio Scotland to become the host of daily phone-in programme, Call Kaye.
-The show ended in 2015, and was then replaced by the launch of The Kaye Adams Show, which runs every weekday from 9 am to 12 pm.
-Kaye is often covered for by a guest host, particularly on a Friday, due to her work on Loose Women.
+From March 2010, Adams was a presenter on BBC Radio Scotland.
+She was the host of daily phone-in programme, Call Kaye.
+The show was replaced in 2015 by The Kaye Adams Show and aired weekdays from 9am to midday.
+The programme was later renamed to Mornings with Kaye Adams, with the Thursday and Friday edition of the show hosted by broadcast journalist Stephen Jardine.

-In 2022, Adams was a contestant on the twentieth series of Strictly Come Dancing.
+In 2022, Adams was a contestant on the twentieth series of BBC's Strictly Come Dancing.
 She was paired with Kai Widdrington, and was first to be eliminated.

-Adams was removed from her show in October 2025 due to a complaint being made about her, with no return date given.
+Adams was suspended from her BBC radio show in October 2025 after a junior member of staff complained of bullying.
+In February 2026, it was announced that she would not be returning after complaints from three colleagues were upheld in an internal investigation.

 Personal life

 Adams and her long-term partner, tennis coach Ian Campbell, live in Glasgow's West End and have two daughters.
-She is good friends with fellow Loose Women panellist Nadia Sawalha.
+She is a close friend of fellow Loose Women panellist Nadia Sawalha.

 Adams is a co-patron of Kindred, a Scottish-based charity supporting families of young people with disabilities and mental health issues.

 In 2022, Adams admitted she had been lying to her daughter about her own age for around 20 years, knocking a decade off her real age.